eslint/eslint/docs/rules/init-declarations.md

+# init-declarations

-# require or disallow initialization in variable declarations (init-declarations)
+Requires or disallows initialization in variable declarations.

 In JavaScript, variables can be assigned during declaration, or at any point afterwards using an assignment statement.
 For example, in the following code, `foo` is initialized during declaration, while `bar` is initialized later.